nikeshskillup/bmi-calculator/README.md

 ## Estimated Time: 60 minutes

-Build a BMI (Body Mass Index) Calculator React Application to help users assess their physical health by entering height and weight.
+Build a BMI (Body Mass Index) Calculator React Application to help users assess their physical health by inputting height and weight.
 Calculate the BMI and display its category, enabling users to monitor their health conveniently.

 ## Objectives: